vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/vpn-tunnel/vpn-tunnel.md

 </tablist>
 <tabpanel>

-1. Open the page with the list of subnets for the `vkcloudNet` network in your personal account.
+1. Open the page with the list of subnets for the `vkcloudNet` network in your management console.
 1. Expand the `vkcloudSubnet` subnet menu and select `Edit Subnet`.
 1. Make sure the **Show static routes field** option is selected.
 1. Enter a static route to the client network `172.16.0.0/29` in the field.
 As the next hop, you need to specify the IP address of the `SNAT` interface of the router `router_5678` in the cloud subnet `vkcloudSubnet`.